WTF is happening to DEI?

 Whereas one-off workshops about traditional “DEI” topics often result in even less equitable workplaces, this kind of structural work actually results in more sustainably diverse, equitable organizations where people feel included.

-The truth is, at least once with every single long-term client I’ve ever had, when I’m midway through an engagement, deep in the work, a high-level executive (often one who was skeptical of DEI work when we first started working together) will ask me, “Wow.
+“Wow.
 It feels like you’re teaching us best practices for managing an organization that we really should have already had in place.
 Is this really DEI work?”

 I love it when this happens because I get to share something people usually don’t understand until they’re really in the work: DEI work, when done effectively, is mostly “best practices for managing an organization.”

+Why?
 Because if you don’t have strong management systems in place for running your organization, you’re probably going to run it inequitably.
-And if you do build systems, the strongest ones are usually equitable.
-The “diversity” and “inclusion” parts are pretty easy to incorporate from there.
+(Not because you’re a bad person, but because you have a human brain, and human brains are full of lots of biases that are misaligned with our explicit beliefs.)

 So that’s what we’re going to focus on – keeping at it, one foot in front of the other, together.

 Want to join us?
 Get a feel for what I’m talking about?
 Great timing.
 I’ll be offering a free webinar series this year to show you how you can use these “best practices for managing an organization” in hiring, and we’re starting next month!
-As a newsletter subscriber, you get first dibs at a seat.

 Want more?
 Learn about my other work – all done through the lens of helping organizations build strong foundations – here.